Whales and Nations

 Whales and Nations begins in the early twentieth century, when new technology revived the fading whaling industry and made whale hunting possible on an unprecedented scale.
-By the 1920s, declining whale populations prompted efforts to develop “rational” - what today would be called sustainable - whaling practices.
-But even though almost everyone involved with commercial whaling knew that the industry was on an unsustainable path, Dorsey argues that powerful economic, political, and scientific forces made failure nearly inevitable.
+By the 1920s, declining whale populations prompted efforts to develop "rational"-what today would be called sustainable-whaling practices.
+But even though almost everyone involved with commercial whaling knew that the industry was on an unsustainable path, Dorsey argues, powerful economic, political, and scientific forces made failure nearly inevitable.

 Based on a deep engagement with diplomatic history, Whales and Nations provides a unique perspective on the challenges facing international conservation projects.
 This history has profound implications for today's pressing questions of global environmental cooperation and sustainability.

 Kurkpatrick Dorsey is associate professor of history at the University of New Hampshire.